scionproto/scion/doc/BeaconExtensions.md

 The following assumptions are made:

-- The beacon service, which is responsible for adding all this metadata, has reliable information about the infrastructure (such as the border routers and the interfaces attached to them)
+- The Beacon Service, which is responsible for adding all this metadata, has reliable information about the infrastructure (such as the border routers and the interfaces attached to them)
 - The Beacon Service has access to a blackbox (which could be the AS itself,